-Medical malpractice happens when a patient suffers an injury due to the improper action of a medical professional.
+Medical malpractice happens when a patient suffers an injury due to the improper action, the failure to act, or the failure to act in a timely basis of a medical professional.
 It may also include the omission, or inaction, of a healthcare provider in which the professional does not perform a necessary responsibility that is necessary for the proper treatment of a patient.
 Additionally, intentionally engaging in actions that are detrimental to patients is also considered medical malpractice.

 When proving a medical malpractice case, an attorney will often refer to the phrase “standard of care.”
 You may hear an attorney talk about how exactly the standard of care was breached, causing injury to a patient.
 The following will help you understand what the phrase means and how it applies to medical malpractice claims.